 “Dave Peterson’s fine photographs record an important and tragic part of our recent past,” said Bill Friedricks, who founded the Iowa History Center in 2006.
 “They provide a moving portrait of the very human dimension of the 1980s farm crisis, when many rural Iowans struggled to keep their homes and their land amidst tumbling crop prices.
 We at the Iowa History Center at Simpson College are dedicated to preserving Iowa’s history and encouraging discussion about this past.
 These photographs do just that.”

 Making Simpson the permanent home for his collection of historic photos made sense, Peterson said.
-Since the fall of 2009, Peterson has photographed the campus and student experience for Simpson’s alumni magazine, marketing publications and the website.
+Starting in 2009, Peterson briefly served as the photographer for the campus and student experience for Simpson’s alumni magazine, marketing publications and the website.

 “I feel like a part of the Simpson family, Peterson said.
 “Because of that, it’s easy for me to trust Simpson College with the most important photographic work of my career.”